Mythordian-py/OutBot/README.md

 - **aardapel1**

 Thanks for using OutBot! ❤️
-To report any issues please open a ticket on OutMyth - https://discord.gg/Sc5vAvTJtc
+To report any issues please open a ticket on OutMyth - https://discord.gg/Sc5vAvTJtc or please open a GitHub issue.